 B. Equated with God

 1. Triadic formulas: Several passages discuss the Father, Son, and Holy Spirit as equals.
 In a discussion of spiritual gifts, Paul puts the Spirit, the Lord, and God in grammatically parallel constructions (1 Corinthians 12:4-6).
 Paul closes a letter with a three-part prayer: “May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all” (2 Corinthians 13:14).
-Peter begins a letter with this three-part formula: “who have been chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, for obedience to Jesus Christ and sprinkling by his blood” (1 Peter 1:2).
+Peter begins with a three-part formula: “chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, for obedience to Jesus Christ and sprinkling by his blood” (1 Peter 1:2).

 2. Word interchanges.
 Acts 5:3 says that Ananias lied to the Holy Spirit; verse 4 says that Ananias lied to God.
 This indicates that “the Holy Spirit” and “God” are interchangeable and thus that the Holy Spirit is God.
 Some people try to explain this by saying that Ananias lied to God only indirectly, simply because the Holy Spirit represented God.
 This interpretation might be grammatically possible, but it would still imply that the Holy Spirit is personal, for one does not “lie” to an impersonal power.
 Moreover, Peter told Ananias that he lied not to humans, but to God.
-The force of the passage is that Ananias has lied not merely to God’s representatives, but to God himself, and the Holy Spirit is God to whom Ananias lied.
+The point that Peter was trying to make is that Ananias has lied not merely to God’s representatives, but to God himself, and the Holy Spirit is God to whom Ananias lied.

 Another word interchange can be seen in 1 Corinthians 3:16 and 6:19.
 Christians are not only temples of God, they are also temples of the Holy Spirit; the two expressions mean the same thing.
-A temple is a habitation for a deity, not a habitation for an impersonal power.
+A temple is a habitation for a deity, not a monument to an impersonal power.
 When Paul writes “temple of the Holy Spirit,” he implies that the Holy Spirit is God.

 Another type of verbal equation between God and the Holy Spirit is seen in Acts 13:2: “The Holy Spirit said, ‘Set apart for me Barnabas and Saul for the work to which I have called them.”
 Here, the Holy Spirit speaks on behalf of God, as God.
 In the same way, Hebrews 3:7-11 tells us that the Holy Spirit says the Israelites “tested and tried me”; the Holy Spirit says that “I was angry….
 They shall never enter my rest.”
 The Holy Spirit is equated with the God of the Israelites.
 Hebrews 10:15-17 also equates the Spirit and the Lord who makes the new covenant.
 The Spirit who inspired the prophets is God.
 This is the work of God the Holy Spirit.